How do I find work placements that’ll give me an advantage?”

-Following this experience, scholarship recipients may progress to a Beca Graduate role and/or opportunities at the Ngāi Tahu office.
-They will have valuable experience which can also be used to assist whānau in their marae development projects, infrastructure projects, and environmental-related outcomes.
+Following this experience, scholarship recipients may progress to a Beca Graduate role or opportunities within the Ngāi Tahu offices.
+They will have gained valuable experience which could also be used to assist whānau in their marae development projects, infrastructure projects, and environmental-related outcomes.

 To apply for any of our grants or scholarships you will need your six-digit whakapapa number and your password is your 4 digit PIN.
 If you’re unsure of either please call 0800 KAI TAHU (0800 524 8248) or follow this link to find your registration number.